philgyford/temp-django-taggit-test/README.md

-Testing a possible bug in django-taggit with Django 4.1a1
+## Testing possible bugs in django-taggit with Django 4.1a1

 Either `pipenv install` or `pip -r requirements.txt`.

 Then `manage.py migrate`.

+## Issue 1

-Then either `manage.py test` or, in `manage.py shell`, do this:
+Do `manage.py test tests.tests.Issue1TestCase` or, in `manage.py shell`, do this:

 ```python
 from myproject.myapp.models import Item